loosenthedark/clipadvisor-flask-app/README.md

 #### Login/Registration page

 - The login link in the site's main `.navbar` simply brings the user to the login page illustrated above.
 If they're not already registered at this point, they will have to do so by leaving the login page via the 'Register Here' button at the foot of the login form.
-This will redirect them to the registration form, where they can enter their details (all `input` fields are once again required)
+This will redirect them to the registration form, where they can enter their details (as with all forms across the site, all `input` fields here are required)
 <p align="center"><img src="docs/images/screenshots/clipadvisor-login-form.png" alt="Clipadvisor login form" width="15%" height="auto" style="margin-right: 20px;">
 <img src="docs/images/screenshots/clipadvisor-registration-form.png" alt="Clipadvisor registration form" width="15%" height="auto"></p>

 #### Barbers page(s)

-- The Barbers link in the main `.navbar` leads the user to four interconnected pages, each of which applies a different filter to the list of barbers stored in the site's backend database:
+- The Barbers link in the main `.navbar` leads the user to four interconnected pages, each of which applies a different filter to the list of barbers stored in the app's backend database:
 <p align="center"><img src="docs/images/screenshots/clipadvisor-barbers.png" alt="Clipadvisor Barbers page screenshots across multiple device sizes" width="70%" height="auto"></p>

 - A compact tabbed interface has been put in place using Bootstrap's `.nav-tabs` class for streamlined sorting of all stored barbershops under a variety of self-explanatory headings:
   - 'All Barbers'
   - 'Top-Rated'
   - 'Walk-Ins Welcome'
   - 'Cash Accepted'

 <p align="center"><img src="docs/images/screenshots/clipadvisor-barbers-nav-tabs1.png" alt="Clipadvisor Barbers page tabbed navbar UI" width="15%" height="auto" style="margin-right: 20px;">
 <img src="docs/images/screenshots/clipadvisor-barbers-nav-tabs2.png" alt="Clipadvisor Barbers page tabbed navbar UI" width="15%" height="auto" style="margin-right: 20px;">
 <img src="docs/images/screenshots/clipadvisor-barbers-nav-tabs3.png" alt="Clipadvisor Barbers page tabbed navbar UI" width="15%" height="auto" style="margin-right: 20px;">
 <img src="docs/images/screenshots/clipadvisor-barbers-nav-tabs4.png" alt="Clipadvisor Barbers page tabbed navbar UI" width="15%" height="auto"></p>

 - This is intended to enhance the overall UX by providing (relatively basic) search functionality, in lieu of an actual site-wide search bar (a potential future feature to be added at a later date)

 - In addition to this tabbed sorting, a visually-appealing colour scheme has also been applied to the alphabetised list of barbers displayed based on user descriptions: all "cheap & cheerful" barbers are thus given a light green `.card-header` element (etc.)

 - Furthermore, when a user clicks on one of these descriptor tags (e.g. 'cheap & cheerful') within the `.card-body` they are brought to a list comprised solely of barbers with that same 'vibe':

 <p align="center"><img src="docs/images/screenshots/clipadvisor-barbers-vibes-pages-1.png" alt="Clipadvisor Barbers categorised pages" width="12%" height="auto" style="margin-right: 0.5%;">
 <img src="docs/images/screenshots/clipadvisor-barbers-vibes-pages-2.png" alt="Clipadvisor Barbers categorised pages" width="12%" height="auto" style="margin-right: 0.5%;">
 <img src="docs/images/screenshots/clipadvisor-barbers-vibes-pages-3.png" alt="Clipadvisor Barbers categorised pages" width="12%" height="auto" style="margin-right: 0.5%;">